 Italian, sicilian, english

-Then, in spring and summer (usually from April to October), we can accommodate max. two persons in our camper (our house currently is under restoration so we don’t have yet a guest room) and more people in tent, if the camper is busy (if you prefer you can still camp in tent under the oaks: there is a lot of space around the home, and we can provide you with a tent).
-We have a bathroom in the house (with laundry and dishwasher) but we prefer to use the outdoor compost toilet to produces humanure.
+We can accommodate max. two persons in our camper (our house currently is under restoration so we don’t have yet a guest room) and more people in tent, if the camper is busy (if you prefer you can still camp in tent under the oaks: there is a lot of space around the home, and we can provide you with a tent).
+We have a bathroom in the house (with a laundry and a shower) but we prefer to use the outdoor compost toilet to produces humanure.
 We have a common kitchen inside and another kitchen outdoors, inside the cave, where we usually cook in the summertime.
 We cook and eat mostly vegetarian meals, organic if possible.

 In the summertime we grow a beautiful vegetable garden, so we'll eat exclusively self-made food with plenty of tomatoes, lettuce, eggplant, peppers, zucchini and onions!